 As always, we’re available to clarify, but take ownership of the ideas, and go for it, every time!
 Safe won’t be safe for much longer

 There are three basic rules for every round.
 They are:

 1. All original all the time.
 No rewrites, re-works, re-mixes, polishing, dusting, etc of former pieces.

 2. Your sample must be in by 11:59:59pm MST on the day of your deadline.
-If the clock strikes midnight and we haven’t received your piece, no glass slipper for you!
+If the clock strikes midnight and we haven’t received your piece, it’s off to the pumpkin patch!

 3. Don’t be lame.
 Creative, original, and flawed will beat beautifully crafted but boring.

 Aside from that, fulfil the requirements of the challenge, and we hope you’ll live to see another week of competition!

 DUE: END OF DAY – TUESDAY, AUGUST 5TH

 This week, we’re drawing our inspiration from 1897 German dramatic literature, like we do.
 We’re asking the ten of you to recreate La Ronde*; writing round-robin scenes for two actors, before or after they’ve done the deed.

 Sex is rarely about just sex, so don’t be afraid to delve deeper.
 And, to keep you on your toes, we’re also asking you to integrate a famous quote about relationships, that’ll you’ll need to find a way to make your own.
 Muah-ha-ha-ha-ha!!!